anko/eslisp/doc/how-macros-work.markdown

 Unquote (`,`) also has a cousin called unquote-splicing `,@` which can insert an array of stuff all at once.

-For example, if you want to create a shorthand `mean` for calculating the mean of some numbers, you could do
+For example, if you want to create a shorthand `mean` for creating the expression necessary to calculate the mean of some variables, you could do

 <!-- !test in mean macro -->